cookie2/Final_Project_Programming/readme.md

 	3.You must know the difference between Static Webpage and Dynamic Webpage.
 	4.How to do html syntactic analysis.(In this case, we use python package beautifulSoup4) 5.How to do data cleaning.
-## There are basic requirements for web scraping.
+## Those are basic requirements for web scraping.
 If you want to know more, I recommend you just give up.
 ### Joke again, follow this:
 	1.Know how to read messeges from the website in console panel.
 	2.Observe network panel when website is loading so that you can realize where the data came from.